jw-12138/r2-uploader/public/setup-guide/index.md

    ![](https://r2-cf-api.jw1.dev/r2_bindings_to_worker.png)

-If you go to the Worker URL now, you will see a "Object Not Found" message, that means the worker is working as expected.
+If you go to the Worker URL now, you will see a "Hello R2!" message, that means the worker is working as expected.

 Now we have set up the worker, we can now set up the uploader.